-6 credits: master's thesis research, topic selected in consultation with graduate advisor or non-credit bearing research paper written on completion of 30 credits of course work.

-DOCTOR OF PHILOSOPHY IN BIOLOGY

-The Ph.D. in Biology is designed to provide students with advanced knowledge of research in the areas of cell/molecular/biochemistry or ecology/evolution.

-The doctoral curriculum in biology is divided into two tracks.
+6 credits: master's thesis research, topic selected in consultation with graduate advisor or non-credit bearing research paper written on completion of 30 credits of course work. ■ DOCTOR OF PHILOSOPHY IN BIOLOGY The Ph.D. in Biology is designed to provide students with advanced knowledge of research in the areas of cell/molecular/biochemistry or ecology/evolution.
+Degree Requirements: The doctoral curriculum in biology is divided into two tracks.
 Students may select either the cell/molecular/biochemical track or the ecology/evolution track.
 Each track has a set of required courses that provide a formal foundation in research fields covered in each track.
 Students must earn at least a grade of B in order to receive credit for these courses.
 The remainder of the course work is chosen in consultation between the student and the advisor and the Standards Committee with permission of the graduate program director.
 During the first year all doctoral students undertake rotations through at least two departmental research laboratories.

-36 credits of course work, including three core courses

-36 credits minimum of doctoral dissertation research
+REQUIRED: 36 credits of course work, including three core courses 36 credits minimum of doctoral dissertation research CORE (required) Cell/Molecular/Biochemical 9 credits:

-CORE (required):

-Cell/Molecular/Biochemical:

-26:120:515 Molecular Biology of Eukaryotes

-26:120:526 Cell Biology
+26:120:515 Molecular Biology of Eukaryotes 26:120:526 Cell Biology 26:120:526 Cell Biology 26:120:571 Biochemistry Ecology/Evolution 3 credits from:

-26:120:571 Biochemistry

-Ecology/Evolution:

-3 creaits from:

-16:120:565 Community Dynamics

-26:120:586 Landscape Ecology

-26:120:587 Systems Ecology: Ecosystems in the Landscape

-3 credits from:
+16:120:565 Community Dynamics 26:120:586 Landscape Ecology 26:120:587 Systems Ecology: Ecosystems in the Landscape 3 credits from:

-16:215:533 The Behavior of Animal Populations

-16:215:590 Population Ecology

-26:120:593 Physiological Ecology

-3 credits from:
+16:215:533 The Behavior of Animal Populations 16:215:590 Population Ecology 26:120:593 Physiological Ecology 3 credits from:

-26:120:503 Plant Morphology

-26:120:532 Evolution

-26:120:594 Systematics